 The time of the year when people go back to their ancestral homes to celebrate a good harvest, Chuseok is one of the biggest festivals celebrated in all of Korea.
 When you meet your family after a long time, especially during a celebration you greet them with all your hope, happiness and love.
 While greeting Happy Chuseok you have to know the right way to say it as people greet many greetings during the time.
 Here are the Chuseok greetings and how to spell them along with their meaning.
+Learn how to say happy chuseok in Korean properly.

 Happy Thanksgiving In Korean